kfaracik/Gaussian-Elimination-/Readme.md

 - checking the result matrix

 ## Startup
-Run the program with the following arguments:
+Run the program with the following arguments (default calculation accuracy = 10^-10):
 - n - rozmiar macierzy do wygenerowania
 - generate input matrix - false if you wat solve your matrix
 - input - nazwa wygenerowanego pliku z danymi wejściowymi